 Released on November 17, 2006

-In his first mission, James Bond must stop Le Chiffre, a banker to the world's terrorist organizations, from winning a high-stakes poker tournament at Casino Royale in Montenegro.
+Plot: In his first mission, James Bond must stop Le Chiffre, a banker to the world's terrorist organizations, from winning a high-stakes poker tournament at Casino Royale in Montenegro.

 My thoughts: Daniel Craig is beyond a doubt the best Bond ever.
 He gives an otherwise robotic character, depth and emotion.
 Sean Connery, Roger Moore, and Pierce Brosnan were okay, but they tried to portray a superhero, not a human being.
 This is the best Bond film I've ever seen and possibly the finest action film ever made.
 Oh, and it has the greatest opening credits sequence in any film I've ever seen.
 If you enjoyed this movie, don't forget to watch the fantastic sequel, Quantum of Solace.